panoply/spx/readme.md

 #### Real World

-Below is a real world example you can use to better understand how this module works so you can apply it into your web application.
-We are working on providing a live demonstration for more advanced use cases, but the below example should give you a good understanding and help you in understanding how to leverage the module.
+Below is a real world example you can use to better understand how this module works and how it can be applied to your web application.
+We are working on providing a live demonstration for more advanced use cases but the below example should give you a good understanding of how to leverage this module.

 <details>
 <summary>
 Example
 </summary>

 The first thing we want to do is make a connection with Pjax.
-In your JavaScript bundle, we need to initialize.
-Our example web application has 3 pages, the home page, about page and contact page.
+In your JavaScript bundle we need to initialize it (connect).
+Our example web application has 3 pages, the **home** page, **about** page and **contact** page.
 We are going to instruct pjax to replace the `<nav>` and `<main>` fragments on every visit and then we are going to leverage `data-pjax` attributes to replace an additional fragment when we navigate to the contact page.

 <br>
 <strong>JavaScript Bundle</strong>